Dev GuideAPI Reference

 🚧

 V1 search no longer supported.
-For details on customizing V1 see Customize search rebuild V1.
+For details on customizing version 1, see Customize search rebuild V1.

 Modify the search build

-3. CreateElasticsearchProductResult – Similar to GetIndexableProducts, the RetrieveIndexableProductsPreparation object is available to you.
-Within this method, you can modify a record destined for Elasticsearch or suppress it by returning null.
+3. Use a CreateElasticsearchProductResult extensions to modify a record destined for Elasticsearch or suppress it by returning null.
 You can extend the record by inheriting ElasticsearchProduct and adding your fields.
-You should not do any database queries or other network activity inside this method as this will cripple performance; instead, gather the data you need in a PrepareToRetrieveIndexableProducts extension and use it here.
+You should not do any database queries or other network activity inside this method as this will cripple performance.
+Instead, gather the data you need in a PrepareToRetrieveIndexableProducts extension and use it here.

 Extension example code